How to Make a Pizzelle

 Place about 1 heaping tablespoon of the batter on each grid pattern.

-The other pizzelle will remain warm and pliable until you are ready to remove it
+The other pizzelle will remain warm and pliable until you are ready to remove it for shaping.

 Store pizzelles in an air-tight container at room temperature for 2-3 weeks.